KaraUz/LineSplitter_rest/README.md

-# LineSplitter_rest
+# LineSplitter
-Spring boot web application.
+Ever wanted to split your text into lines?
+Well now you can with the LineSplitter!

+LineSplitter takes a line of text and a character count per line to create text divided into lines.

+## Technical information
-Conatins restful web service and a page that consumes it.
+This application conatins a Spring boot restful web service and a page that consumes it.